Apply - LLM Admissions - Donald P. Klekamp College of Law | University of Cincinnati

 LLM Application for Admission

-At Cincinnati Law, we believe that greatness lies beyond the classroom.
+At UC Klekamp Law, we believe that greatness lies beyond the classroom.
 Our LLM students gain real-world experience through our renowned centers, high-impact clinics, guaranteed experiences beyond the classroom, and sought-after LLM Fellowship opportunities.
 You'll find an environment that is collaborative and an academic curriculum that is rigorous and thought-provoking.
-Top-tier faculty will serve as your partners in learning with class sizes comparable to that of a small private school, and your classmates will become learning companions and life-long friends.
-Tap into the greater UC network with more than a quarter of a million alumni around the globe and let the power of the Cincinnati connection lift you to new heights.
-Apply today and discover how Cincinnati Law will ensure you graduate prepared to unlaunch your unlimited future. #nextliveshere
+Top-tier faculty will serve as your partners in learning with class sizes comparable to that of a small private school, and your classmates will become learning companions and lifelong friends.
+Tap into the greater UC network with more than a quarter of a million alumni around the globe, and let the power of the Cincinnati connection lift you to new heights.
+Apply today and discover how Cincinnati Law will ensure you graduate prepared to launch your unlimited future. #nextliveshere

 Join our Family of Global LLM Scholars